Superconformal algebras and holomorphic field theories: Deformations of theories

 We see that the condition on $I^{\text{hol}}(z)$ in the theorem above is nearly identical to the condition of the field $J_{\text{BRST}} (z)$ in the general definition of BRST reduction.
 On the other hand, since the resulting family of renormalized functionals $\{I[L]\}$ satisfies the QME, we know by the abstract formalism of~\cite{CG1,CG2} that it defines a quantum field theory and hence a factorization algebra $\Obs_{E,I}$ on $\CC$.

 It is automatic that this factorization algebra is holomorphic and satisfies the conditions of~\cite[Theorem 2.2.1]{CG1}.
 Thus, by this theorem, it defines a graded vertex algebra

-Combining this with Theorem \ref{thm: Li}, one can obtain the following result which will appear in~\cite{LWY}.
+Combining this with Theorem \ref{thm: Li}, Li dentifies the current $I^{\text{hol}} (z)$ with the standard BRST current $J_{BRST}(z)$ at the level of vertex algebras.
 This is a characterization of the vertex algebra associated to the observables of the quantization of the chiral theory.

-\begin{prop}[\cite{LWY}] Suppose $E, I^{\text{hol}}$ are as in Theorem \ref{thm: Li}.
-Then, there is an isomorphism of graded vertex algebras between the vertex algebra $\VV[\Obs_{E,I}]$ obtained from the observables of the quantum field theory and the BRST reduction of the free vertex algebra $\VV[E]$ with respect to the field $I^{\text{hol}}(z)$: